-- The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3): - Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Magee Academy is committed to having parents intimately involved in the educational experience of our students.
 Parents are strongly encouraged to become active members of our academic community.
 Magee offers a variety of opportunities for our parents to become involved.
 For example, through nightly homework assignments and reading logs, parents are given an opportunity to monitor and assist with student learning.
-In addition, parents are invited to meet with teachers at Back-to-School Night, Parent-Teacher Conferences, Open House, and other scheduled event, such as the School Smarts Parent Engagement Program.
+In addition, parents are invited to meet with teachers at Back-to-School Night, Parent-Teacher Conferences, Open House, and other scheduled event, such as the School Smarts Parent Engagement Program and PBL Showcase events.

 As part of our commitment to ongoing home-school communication, teachers maintain continuous contact with parents via telephone, e-mail, and written correspondence.
 The principal also provides our parent community with a monthly digital calendar that contains important information and ideas for parents to stay informed as to what activities take place at Magee.
 In addition, Magee's website, me.erusd.org is continuously updated in order to keep our parent community informed as to the events that are happening at Magee Academy.
+Individual teachers also use a variety of apps, such as Remind, Class Dojo, Edmodo, among others, on their phones or electronic devices to communicate with parents and guardians.

-Parents are always encouraged to volunteer in either individual classrooms or for any of our schoo-lwide activities.
+Parents are always encouraged to volunteer in either individual classrooms or for any of our school-wide activities.
 Magee is afforded the opportunity to host a variety of educational and social events throughout the school year for students and families largely because of the significant amount of time that our parents volunteer.
 Our outstanding parental support through our school fundraisers has allowed Magee to sponsor many valuable school activities such as field trips, assemblies, and purchase additional student supplies.

 Finally, Magee promotes the participation of parents in a variety of decision-making committees.
-Our Magee School Site Council (SSC) and our English Learner Advisory Council (ELAC), strive to include parent representatives in critical decisions regarding school vision, policies, and operations.
+Our Magee School Site Council (SSC) strives to include parent representatives in critical decisions regarding school vision, policies, and operations.
 Each of these parent groups meets regularly with the principal and their efforts are central to the effective operation of Magee's instructional program.
 We also have an active Parent-Teacher Organization (PTO) where parents are welcomed to help organize and support activities that promote school spirit and increase student engagement at school.

-For more information on how to become involved at the school, please contact Principal Gisela Castanon at (562) 801-5000.
+For more information on how to become involved at the school, please contact Principal Gisela Castanon at (562) 801-7620.